History of Totah Archaeological Project

 - A flat fee of $305.00 for non-resident students taking 5 credit hours or more

 In addition, all field school and intern students must pay an Equipment and Supply fee of $100 for each 3 credits to help cover equipment, vehicle rental, supplies, and other miscellaneous costs.
-Thus, the Equipment and Supply fee is $100 for 3 credits, $200 for 6 credits, $300 for 9 credits, and $400 for 12 credits.
+Thus, the Equipment and Supply fee is $100 for 3 credits, $200 for 6 credits, and $300 for 9 credits.

 Total tuition costs for the summer field school/internship including credit hour fee, flat fee, activity fee, and equipment and supply fee are: